New insights on low-mass dark matter subhalo tidal tracks via numerical simulations: Tidal track relation

 In the top panel of Fig.~\ref{fig:figttorbit1}, the $x$ axis displays the time while $V_\mathrm{max}$ (stars) and $r_\mathrm{max}$ (triangles) share the $y$ axis, and the colour represents $f_\mathrm{b}$.
 In contrast, the bottom panel shows how $r_\mathrm{max}$ changes against $V_\mathrm{max}$.
 As we saw in Section \ref{sec:simssurv}, the final $V_\mathrm{max}$ after seven pericentric passages is about four times smaller than the initial one, while the respective $r_\mathrm{max}$ at $z=0$ is nearly one order of magnitude smaller, which implies an increase in the subhalo concentration.
 Both apocentres (teal triangles) and pericentres (red inverted triangles) are highlighted and illustrate how most drastic changes occur around the pericentre, with $V_\mathrm{max}$ getting reduced later than $r_\mathrm{max}$.

 Fig.~\ref{fig:figttorbit4} focuses on single orbits: the first, the second, and the last one.
 The top panel is obtained by dividing the values of $V_\mathrm{max}$ and $r_\mathrm{max}$ at each snapshot by their respective values at the previous apocentre, except for the points before the first apocentre, in which case the values are divided by the initial ones (i.e., first snapshot).
 This way, we can zoom in and study whether the behaviour during each orbit changes.
+This pattern likely arises from tidal compression at pericentre, where strong tidal forces lead to a reduction in $r_\mathrm{max}$.
+As the subhalo moves away from the host, it becomes more relaxed and $r_\mathrm{max}$ increases again.
+The continued stripping of material from the subhalo causes both $V_\mathrm{max}$ and $r_\mathrm{max}$ to decrease.
+By the next apocentre, the system stabilises at its new equilibrium.
 With each completed orbit, the subhalo's $r_\mathrm{max}$ decreases more significantly than its $V_\mathrm{max}$.
-However, the $V_\mathrm{max}$ reduction is very similar for all orbits, with this ratio always being about 0.85.
+However, the $V_\mathrm{max}$ reduction is very similar for all orbits, with the ratio relative to its initial value at the beginning of the orbit always being about 0.85.
 Contrariwise, the final ratio of $r_\mathrm{max}$ after an orbit is smaller for the first passage, approximately 0.65, compared to the subsequent ones, reaching approximately 0.8.
 Therefore, the increase in velocity concentration is greater -- a factor 3 increment -- at the beginning, as illustrated on the bottom panel of the same figure.
 Nonetheless, the different $r_\mathrm{max}$ ratio induces a less pronounced change in concentration for successive orbits -- a factor 1.3 after the last.